Manta-Network/docs/docs/calamari/DevelopOnDolphin.md

 1. Navigate down to open the Development sub-menu
 2. Click on Local Node, which points Polkadot.js Apps to ws://127.0.0.1:9944.
 If not, you can enter it under custom endpoint
-3. Select the Switch button, and the site should connect to your Manta development node
+3. Select the Switch button, and the site should connect to your Calamari development node
 ![connect local](../images/connect-local.png)

-With Polkadot.js Apps connected, you will see the Manta development node waiting for transactions to arrive to begin producing blocks.
+With Polkadot.js Apps connected, you will see the Calamari development node waiting for transactions to arrive to begin producing blocks.
 ![local node](../images/local-node.png)

 ## Network Endpoints

-Alternatively to connecting to your own development node you can access one of the load-balancer endpoints provided by Manta:
+Alternatively to connecting to your own development node you can access one of the load-balancer endpoints provided by Calamari:
 `wss://ws.calamari.seabird.systems`

 ## Chain ID

-Dolphin chain id is `2084`
+Dolphin testnet chain id is `2084`

 ## Block Explorer